University of Georgia: The mascot

 Bulldogs have been on the sidelines for UGA athletic events since at least the 1800s.
 The origin of the English Bulldog representing UGA athletic teams came from Yale University, with whom UGA had strong ties in its early years.
 Many early buildings and campus plans followed the layout of Yale.
 The bulldog mascot stems from the university's founding father and first president, Abraham Baldwin, who was a graduate of Yale.
 The Bulldog mascots were thought to be a tribute to Baldwin's alma mater.
 The term "Georgia Bulldogs" to identify a Georgia team was first coined on November 3, 1920, by Atlanta Journal-Constitution writer Morgan Blake.
 After a 0–0 tie with the University of Virginia in Charlottesville on November 6, 1920, Atlanta Constitution writer Cliff Wheatley used the name "Bulldogs" in his story five times.
 This name for UGA teams caught on and has been used ever since.

 Uga the Bulldog is the official live mascot of the Georgia Bulldogs.
 Uga is from a line owned by Frank W. (Sonny) Seiler of Savannah, Georgia since 1956.
 The current line began with Uga I, a solid white English Bulldog who was the grandson of a former Georgia mascot who made the trip to the 1943 Rose Bowl.
 Perhaps the most famous Uga was Uga V who made appearances in the movie Midnight in the Garden of Good and Evil.
 Uga V was also featured on the cover of the April 1997 edition of Sports Illustrated.
-Uga X became the mascot in 2015.
+Uga XI became the mascot in 2023.

 The University of Georgia is the only major college that buries its mascots within the confines of its stadium.
-Ugas I, II, III, IV, V, VI, VII and VIII are buried in marble vaults near the main gate in the embankment of the south stands of Sanford Stadium.
+Ugas I, II, III, IV, V, VI, VII, VIII, and IX are buried in marble vaults near the main gate in the embankment of the south stands of Sanford Stadium.
 Epitaphs to the dogs are inscribed in bronze, and before each home game, flowers are placed on their graves.